StevenBlack/vocab/million-dollar-words.md

 ### tatterdemalion
-A person dressed in ragged clothing; possibly a decent alternative to "homeless person," except that a person in ragged clothing may very well have a home.
-The kids in the old "Our Gang" TV series were tatterdemalions.
+A person dressed in ragged clothing.

 ### tautological